John-kener/My-Termux/README.md

 # My-banner
-Using this tool you will be able to make a shortcut way to customise your termux banner as  you want....!
+Using this tool you will be able to make a shortcut ways to customise your termux as your want as  you want....!

 # USE THESE CODES TO RUN THE TOOL

-`pkg install nano`

 `pkg install git`

 `git clone https://github.com/John-kener/My-Termux`

 `cd My-Termux`

+`bash requirement.sh`

 `bash Mytermux.sh`